Skip to content

 Looking for a KMP crypto provider?

-Signum builds on awesn1 and provides a full Kotlin multiplatform cryptography stack.
+Signum is currently being ported to build on top of awesn1 and provides a full Kotlin multiplatform cryptography stack.
 Batteries included.

 Typical Use Cases